rsradha/RMDL/README.rst

 learning models have achieved state-of-the-art results across many domains.
 RMDL solves the problem of finding the best deep learning structure and architecture while simultaneously improving robustness and accuracy through ensembles of deep learning architectures.
-RDML can accept as input a variety data to include text, video, images, and symbolic.
+RMDL can accept as input a variety data to include text, video, images, and symbolic.